lcdm-uiuc/info490-fa15/Week13/README.md

-In this week, you will learn about object oriented programming and how to use this programming paradigm by using the Python programming langauge.
-Specifically, you will leanr how to create new data types in Python by using a `class`, how to control access to the attributes of this new data type by using _methods_, and how to leverage existing objects through inheritance.
+In this week, you will learn about object oriented programming and how to use this programming paradigm by using the Python programming language.
+Specifically, you will learn how to create new data types in Python by using a `class`, how to control access to the attributes of this new data type by using _methods_, and how to leverage existing objects through inheritance.